alkatoutl/alkatoutl.github.io/index.md

 **The same queries were used for the most used payment types per pickup and drop off location except pickup_community_area or dropoff_community_area (depending on the function) and payment_type were selected instead of both pickup_community_area and dropoff_community_area**
 ```
-Originally, though, I had the following query in the code (in this case for mos:
+Originally, though, I had the following query in the code:
 ```markdown
 SELECT q.pickup_community_area, q.dropoff_community_area
         FROM(